Bundesgrenzschutz: History

 The passing of the German Emergency Acts on 30 May 1968 relieved the BGS of its quasi-military tasks, because the Bundeswehr could now operate inside the Federal Republic in the case of an emergency.
 A military rank structure similar to that of the Bundeswehr was replaced in the mid-1970s by civil service-type personnel grades.
-The service uniform was green, but field units wore camouflage fatigues and, at times, steel helmets and military training was still carried out.
+The service uniform was green, but field units wore Sumpftarnmuster-type camouflage fatigues and, at times, M40/51 pattern steel helmets and military training was still carried out.

-In 1972 the BGS became responsible for the security of the Federal Constitutional Court, the Bundespräsident (Federal President), the Bundeskanzler (Federal Chancellor), the Foreign Office and the Federal Ministry of the Interior.
-Although the Compulsory Border Guard Service law is still in force, in 1974 the BGS became an all volunteer force and in 1987 started recruiting women.
+In 1972, the BGS became responsible for the security of the Federal Constitutional Court, the Bundespräsident (Federal President), the Bundeskanzler (Federal Chancellor), the Foreign Office, and the Federal Ministry of the Interior.
+Although the Compulsory Border Protection Service law is still in force, in 1974 the BGS became an all-volunteer enrollment force and in 1987 started recruiting women.

 Among other things, it was equipped with armored cars, machine guns, automatic rifles, tear gas, hand grenades, rifle grenades, and antitank weapons.
 All personnel on border and security duty wore sidearms.
 Five units had light aircraft and helicopters to facilitate rapid access to remote border areas and for patrol and rescue missions.
 Some units were effectively Mountain troops because of their specialised training, equipment, and operational area (e.g., Bavarian Alps).

-In addition to controlling Germany's border, the BGS Alert police served as a federal reserve force to deal with major disturbances and other emergencies beyond the scope of Land police.
+In addition to controlling Germany's border, the BGS Alert police served as a federal reserve force to deal with major disturbances and other emergencies beyond the scope of the regional police.
 The BGS guarded airports and foreign embassies, and several highly trained detachments are available for special crisis situations requiring demolition equipment, helicopters, or combat vehicles.

+The BGS consisted four border protection commands, which included a total of eight border protection groups: Grenzschutzgruppen (GSG) 1 through 7, along with a maritime unit.

-Up to 1972 the BGS was organized in eight units known as Grenzschutzgruppen (Border Guard Units) GSG-1 to GSG-8.
-After shortcomings in police procedures and training were revealed by the terrorist attack on Israeli athletes at the 1972 Summer Olympics, a BGS task force known as Grenzschutzgruppe 9 (GSG-9) was formed to deal with terrorist incidents, especially hostage situations.
-The GSG-9 won world attention when it rescued eighty-six passengers on a Lufthansa Flight 181 airliner which was hijacked to Mogadishu, Somalia, in 1977.
+After shortcomings in regional state police procedures and training were revealed by the terrorist attack on Israeli athletes at the 1972 Summer Olympics, a BGS unit known as Border Protection Group 9 (GSG 9) was formed to deal with counter-terrorism incidents, especially hostage situations.
+The GSG 9 was not integrated into any of the existing groups.
+It won world attention when it rescued ninety passengers on a Lufthansa Flight 181 airliner hijacked to Mogadishu, Somalia, in 1977.

 June 1990 saw the elimination of border patrols and control of persons at the Inner-German border.
 Upon German reunification on 3 October 1990, the East German Transportpolizei duties, and responsibility for air security in the new federal states, were taken over by the BGS.
 The German Railway Police (Bahnpolizei), formerly an independent force, was restructured under the BGS on 1 April 1992 in preparation for the railway's privatization.
 The (formerly federally run) railway system remains a federal competency and Länder police forces have no authority over the railways.

 The strength of the BGS was 24,000 in early 1995.